Ashford Town (Middlesex) F.C.: History

 After finishing third in their first season in Division Three, they were promoted to Division Two.
 In 2002, they were moved to Division One South as a result of league reorganisation and, in 2004, switched to the Western Division of the Southern League.
 In 2005–06, they finished second in the division, and were promoted, being placed in the Isthmian League Premier Division.
 In 2006–07 they won the Isthmian League Cup and, in 2008–09, the Surrey Senior Cup.
-At the end of the 2009–10 season, the club were relegated and placed in Division One Central of the Southern League; although they were offered a late reprieve from relegation after Merthyr Tydfil were liquidated, the club declined to take it and started the 2010–1 season in Division One Central.
+At the end of the 2009–10 season, the club were relegated and placed in Division One Central of the Southern League; although they were offered a late reprieve from relegation after Merthyr Tydfil were liquidated, the club declined to take it and started the 2010–11 season in Division One Central.

 In 2011–12 the club won both the Middlesex Senior Charity Cup (beating Northwood on penalties after a 4–4 draw) and the Aldershot Senior Cup (defeating Badshot Lea 3–1 in the final).
 The 2013–14 saw the club finish bottom of Division One Central, resulting in relegation back to the Combined Counties League.
 After finishing third in the Premier Division in their first season back in the league, they were runners-up in 2015–16 and were promoted back to Division One Central of the Southern League.
 The following season saw the club win the Middlesex Senior Charity Cup for the third time, beating Wealdstone 2–1 in the final.
 At the end of the 2017–18 season they were transferred to the South Central Division of the Isthmian League.

+In 2024–25 Ashford finished third-from-bottom of the South Central Division and were relegated to the Premier Division North of the Combined Counties League.

 Ground

 Ashford Town have played home games at Short Lane in Stanwell since 1986.
 The ground has a capacity of 2,550, of which 250 is seated and covered.
 The ground was renamed the Robert Parker Stadium in 2010 in honour of Bob Parker, who had served as chairman for 28 years.
+The club groundshared with Cobham for the 2024–25 season while a new artificial pitch was installed.